-- Letters/resolutions must be dated within one year of the NJDOT application solicitation letter date. - Letters/resolutions must refer to the project for which the funds are being sought. - Letters/resolutions must include a signature and date for the action. - Unsigned letters/resolutions will not be accepted. - c) Responsible Charge: The responsible charge is defined in 23 CFR 635.105 (a) (4).
-Federal regulations require LPA's to provide a full-time employee to be in responsible charge of Federal-aid construction projects.
-The person in responsible charge of LPA administered projects does not need to be an engineer, but they must be an employee of the LPA.
+- Must be dated within one year of the NJDOT application solicitation letter date. - Must refer to the project for which the funds are being sought. - Resolutions of Support must provide evidence of adoption by board action and include a signature and date of the action. - Unsigned letters or resolutions of support will not be accepted. - c) Responsible Charge: The responsible charge is defined in 23 CFR 635.105 (a) (4).
+Federal regulations require LPAs to provide a full-time employee to be in responsible charge of Federal-aid construction projects.
+The person in responsible charge of LPA administered projects does not need to be an engineer, but they must be a full-time employee of the LPA.
 The name, title, and employer of the person who will be in responsible charge of the project is required.